splunk/public-o11y-docs/logs/scp.rst

 9. Access your Splunk Cloud Platform management port (e.g. abc.splunk.com:8089) and use your browser's secure connection to download the certificate.

    a.
-For example, in the Chrome browser, select the lock icon in the address bar, then select :guilabel :`Connection is secure`.
+For example, in the Chrome browser, select the lock icon in the address bar, then select :guilabel:`Connection is secure`.

       .. image:: /_images/logs/chrome-secure1.png
          :width: 50%